WOCCU Looks Forward To 7TH Annual Leadership Conference!

 to "Credit Union Progress Around the World."

-Along with general sessions, workshops and
+Along with general session, workshops and break

-out sessions, there will be opportunities to
+out sessions there will be opportunities to

 visit local credit unions.
 A limited number of